methodcase/angular-node/README.md

 # js-starter
 This is a starter template to get JavaScript up and running.

+Assuming you have node.js already installed type this to install
 > npm install
+Then to run type
 > gulp

-This will automatically load http://localhost:3100 to your default browser
+This will automatically load http://localhost:3100 to your default browser.